fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 A simple library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.

 Summary of Key Features:
-- **Control format of results: Python dictionary, Pandas dataframe, or JSON text**.
+- **Control format of results: Python dictionary, Pandas dataframe, or JSON/JSONL text**.
 - **It is Pyodide/JupyterLite compatible**.

 **Features**